wbailer/PeopleAtPlaces/dataset/README.md

 `popshotcls_ecu.csv` contains all bustle and shot type annotations per image, including the augmented extreme close-up images.

+For the validation dataset, `popshotcls_cvat.csv` provides the subset of annotations input to annotation tool, and `popshotcls_checked.csv` contains the annotations after manual checking.

 `imagelist_*.txt` contain the list of images actually used in our experiments.

 ## Raw annotations